mariuscot/crss/README.md

+The archive contains files supporting CRSS

-This repository contains two parts:
+The archive contains two parts:
 1) Python scripts for depicting the cyberattack propagation for
 2) Excel template and examples for cyber resilience calculation using CRSS for CVE-2014-0160 and CVE-2017-0144